-"Children, I would like for you to meet someone who is almost a member of my family.
+"Hello, audience.
+I would like for you to meet someone who is almost a member of my family.
 This is Willis.
 He is a gray wolf, and he is my dog's cousin.
-Willis, say something to the children."
+Willis, say something to the people."

 "Hi, there.
-I am Willis, like Keith said, and I am glad to be here."
+I am a gray wolf, like Keith said, and I am glad to be here."

 "Thank you for coming, Willis.
 Let's just get this color thing out of the way.
 You say you are a gray wolf, but you are white.
 What's with that?"

-"Gray wolves are different colors like different dogs are different colors.
-An arctic wolf is white, just like a Labrador retriever may be yellow or brown."
+"Gray wolves are different colors like different dogs are different colors."

 "No, not at all.
 Male gray wolves can be as heavy as one hundred ten pounds.
 Females are smaller and don't usually weigh more than eighty pounds."